Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

-In this subsection, we consider the equation \eqref{eq:fully-coupled-nonlinear-FBSDE} itself, namely, the coupled nonlinear FBSDE.
-Unlike the special case considered in the previous subsection, where the forward equation depends on the solution of the backward equation, and vice versa, it is not possible to simply consider the forward and backward equations separately for the coupled nonlinear FBSDE.
-However, given a trial solution $(\tilde{y},\tilde{z})$ for the backward equation, we can still substitute it into the position of $(Y,Z)$ in the forward equation, obtaining the SDE \eqref{eq:BML-tilde-X}.
+In this subsection, we consider equation \eqref{eq:fully-coupled-nonlinear-FBSDE} itself, namely, the coupled nonlinear FBSDE, where the forward equation depends on the solution of the backward equation, and vice versa.
+Unlike the special case considered in the previous subsection, it is not possible to simply consider the forward and backward equations separately for the coupled nonlinear FBSDE.
+However, given a trial solution $(\tilde{y},\tilde{z})$ for the backward equation, we can still substitute it into the position of $(Y,Z)$ in the forward equation, obtaining SDE \eqref{eq:BML-tilde-X}.
 This SDE no longer contains the solution $(X,Y,Z)$ of the original equations, so we can apply the Euler-Maruyama discretization scheme to solve it and obtain the stochastic process $\widetilde{X}$.
-Then, we substitute $\widetilde{X}$ into the position of $X$ in the backward equation, resulting in another nonlinear BSDE.
+Then, we substitute $\widetilde{X}$ into the position of $X$ in the backward equation, resulting in a new \textit{linear} BSDE.
 This new BSDE also no longer contains the solution $(X,Y,Z)$ of the original equations.
-In other words, given a trial solution $(\tilde{y},\tilde{z})\in\mathcal{M}[0,T]$, we introduce the following decoupled simplified FBSDE:
+In other words, given a trial solution $(\tilde{y},\tilde{z})\in\mathcal{M}[0,T]$, we introduce the following decoupled simplified FBSDE

 and its solution is denoted as $(\widetilde{X},\widetilde{Y},\widetilde{Z})$.
 Applying Theorem~\ref{th:BML-interpretation-simple-decoupled-FBSDE} to this equation, we obtain a result similar to Proposition~\ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE}.